mihhdu/Enhanced-REFramework/README.md

 * composed of workflows that record hierarchical and execution data in a consistent way, termed Workblocks.
 * using *State Machine* layout.
 * offering high level exception handling and application recovery.
-* offer a mechanism to abort process execution in certain cases where continuing is distructive
+* offer a mechanism to abort process execution in certain cases where continuing is destructive
 * keeps external settings in *Data\Config.xlsx* file and Orchestrator assets.
 * pulls credentials from *Credential Manager* and Orchestrator assets.
 * takes screenshots in case of application exceptions.
 * provides extra utility workflows.
 * implements services (off by default - see *Data\Config.xlsx*) to solve specific tasks independently.

+### Dependencies ###
+UiPath.Core.Activities
+UiPath.Credentials.Activities
+UiPath.Excel.Activities
+UiPath.Web.Activities

 ### How It Works ###
 *This version of the framework is not yet final (use caution) but has been heavily tested and should be safe to use*